image of a notepad with notes (for a private tutor)

 MISSION 11: MIDNIGHT IN THE GARDEN

-More details coming soon!
 The Master Chief explores the Repose of the Compellent in hopes of rejoining him with his power.
 With the help of the Vigilant, Cortana learns how to rebuff the Gravemind's advances.
 She can't yet account for her mysterious ability to resist corruption, but she's happy that they aren't too late to save the galaxy from ruin.
 The Master Chief then rushes to Percival Base to help defend it from the Banished.

 MISSION 12: RALLY ROUND